-To this day, remnants of greenhouse cement foundations and irrigation systems still remain in the backyards of homes on 38th and 39th Avenues NE just north of NE 77th Street, later developers not wanting to go to the trouble to dig it all up.
+To this day, remnants of greenhouse cement foundations and irrigation systems, legacy of the Thuesens’ nursery business, still remain in the backyards of homes on 38th and 39th Avenues NE just north of NE 77th Street, later developers not wanting to go to the trouble to dig it all up.

 On May 31, 2008, the scarlet oak was honored in a special ceremony naming it a Heritage Tree.
 The Heritage Tree program is a joint venture of the Plant Amnesty organization and the City of Seattle’s Office of Urban Forestry.
 At the ceremony, City of Seattle Arborist Nolan Rundquist told of being awestruck when, while supervising tree pruning work on a nearby street, he rounded the corner and came upon the scarlet oak.
 Mr. Rundquist immediately submitted the tree for nomination to the Heritage Tree award.